 Jennifer Keishin Armstrong

 Jennifer Keishin Armstrong is a New York Times bestselling author specializing in culture and entertainment.
 Her new book is When Women Invented Television.
-She is the author of Seinfeldia: How the Show About Nothing Changed Everything and a history of The Mary Tyler Moore Show, Mary and Lou and Rhoda and Ted.
-Her new book is When Women Invented Television.
+She is the author of Seinfeldia: How the Show About Nothing Changed Everything, Mary and Lou and Rhoda and Ted, and When Women Invented Television.
+Her new book is So Fetch: The Making of Mean Girls (And Why We’re Still So Obsessed with It.)

 Recent Articles